What do I do if I see a snake?

 There are never any guarantees in this line of work, however chances are greatly increased of a capture being made if you keep your eyes on the snake and the snake has not escaped to an area inaccessible.

 Call 000 Immediately.
 The next step is to apply a pressure bandage to the bite site and surrounding area.
 This can be done with a bandage or any article of clothing or cloth long enough to wrap around the bite site multiple times.
 If you have been bitten on the hand or foot, begin wrapping from the further extremities of the limb (fingers, toes) and wrap tightly all the way up to end of the limb.
 The bandage is to be tight so as to limit but not cut off blood flow.
 The next step is to clearly mark with a marker where you were bitten.
 The limb should be kept below the heart and you should remain sedentary as movement will increase heart rate and move the venom around the body more quickly.
 If possible surround yourself with people until the ambulance arrives (neighbours, passers-by, close by friends).
 It is crucial you keep calm, take deep breaths and focus on keeping your heart rate low.
+DO NOT: